-Butterflies love verbena flowers so prepare yourself for the onslaught when growing the plants.
-Generally trouble-free, verbena loves the heat and blooms from summer until late fall.
-Occasionally verbena has problems, either from pests, diseases or the way in which it is cared for.
-Sometimes the solution to the problem lies in choosing a type of verbena that is better adapted to your region -- annual verbenas don't do very well in hot, humid areas, for instance.
-Consider as well that although the verbena may appear to be dying, it may be exhibiting stress because of a problem you might be able to remedy.
+Despite how lovely they are, verbenas occasionally have problems either from pests, diseases or the way in which it is cared for.
+Sometimes the solution to the problem lies in choosing a type of verbena that is better adapted to your region.
+Annual verbenas don't do very well in hot, humid areas, for instance.
+Consider that although the verbena may appear to be dying, it might be exhibiting stress because of a problem you might be able to remedy.

-A number of insect pests that may infest the verbena, but most of them won't kill the plant.
+A number of insect pests may infest the verbena, but most of them won't kill it.
 Spider mites, on the other hand, are capable of defoliating and killing the verbena.
 Common in hot, dry regions, spider mites tend to attack neglected plants, sucking the juices out of the foliage.
-Foliage turns yellow or brown and drops from the plant.
+The plant turns yellow or brown and drops from the plant.

-If you find these, cut off infected portions of the plant and treat the rest immediately with a fungicide, according to label instructions.
+If you find these, cut off infected portions of the plant and prevent further infections by treating with a fungicide, according to label instructions.
 Prevent powdery mildew infections by growing the verbena in an area of the garden that receives eight to 10 hours of sun per day.

-Because of verbena's intolerance of excessive moisture, check the drainage of the soil where it is planted.
+Because verbena can't tolerate excessive moisture, check the drainage of the soil where it is planted.
 If water puddles on the surface of the soil for more than an hour after it rains, you may want to consider transplanting the verbena into an area with better drainage.
-A good way to test the drainage in other parts of the garden is by digging a 4-inch deep hole and inserting an empty 46 oz. can -- with the top and bottom removed.
+A good way to test the drainage in other parts of the garden is by digging a 4 inch deep hole and inserting an empty 46 oz. can into it with the top and bottom removed.